Skip to content

 Everything You Need for Your IEC Adventure

 Reminder that the quota for the 2025 IEC season is 63,555.
-But, the number of invitations issued each year will not equal the quota.
-IRCC knows that a proportion of candidates won’t accept the invitation, and a further amount won’t use their POE in 2025 or at all.
-So the number of invitations issued (currently a little over 88,800) tends to be higher than the quota for the year.
+But the number of invitations issued each year is a little bit higher than the actual quota.
+IRCC knows that a proportion of candidates won’t accept the invitation, and a further number won’t use their POE in 2025 or at all.
+Currently, the number of invitations issued is 91,061.

-With the total number of candidates in the pool (32,250) being nearly 2.5 times the number of available spots (12,953), most programs still offer excellent or very good odds of receiving an invitation in the next round.
+While the total number of candidates in the pool (34,185) is nearly three times the number of available spots (11,588), most programs still offer excellent or very good odds of receiving an invitation in the next round.
 That’s broadly good news for candidates currently in the pool.

 The high overall numbers are skewed by a few significantly oversubscribed programs.
-For example, the Chile pool has over 8,400 candidates waiting for an invitation, while France’s Working Holiday pool alone has over 17,500 candidates.
-Costa Rica’s Working Holiday program also has more than 2,000 candidates in the pool.
+For example, France’s Working Holiday pool alone has over 18,200 candidates, the second country with the highest number of candidates is Chile, which has over 8,600 candidates waiting for an invitation.
+And in the third place, Costa Rica’s Working Holiday program also has more than 2,100 candidates in the pool.

-However, there are some programs that have very low odds of receiving an invitation in next week’s round (with the bold program added this week):
+However, some programs have very low odds of receiving an invitation in next week’s round (with the bold program added this week):

 • Austria – Working Holiday